ChatGPT2/Space-Oddity-Bowie/README.md

 > update: I recommend you to change the default name because Siri cannot recognize "ChatGPT" accurately.

-If you don't like the name, you can rename the shortcut, change it to any name you like, and then you can
+If you don't like the name, you can rename the shortcut, change it to any name you like, and then you can chat wit